top of page

 Male and Hermaphrodite Rivulus Illustrat

-I am exploring these questions through a particularly unique fish species: the mangrove rivulus (Kryptolebias marmoratus).
+I am exploring these areas through a particularly unique fish species: the mangrove rivulus (Kryptolebias marmoratus).
 Native to the mangrove forests of Florida, the Caribbean, and Belize, the seemingly unassuming rivulus has a fascinating life history and suite of adaptations.
 Capable of surviving for two months out of water and tolerating various ranges of salinities, the rivulus is equipped for surviving the fluctuations that come with living in the mangrove forests.
 They have an androdiecious reproductive system, and typically the males only account for up to 2% of the population.
 So, why do these males persist?
 How do they convince hermaphrodites to mate with them?
+Why do some locations have few males while others have more?
+Is this associated with the parasite community?

 IMG_1217.JPG